Did LGBTQ rights campaigns in Qatar help or hinder? – DW – 12/30/2022

 Zeidan and other experts also say that authoritarian governments and religious fundamentalists are stoking populist, public sentiment against LGBTQ communities in order to secure their own power and moral authority, and to distract from their failings in governance.
 It's become a kind of culture war, they say.

-The confluence of all these factors both increase the queer community's visibility, and the pushback against it, Zeidan explained.
+The confluence of all these factors both increase the lesbian, gay and queer community's visibility, and the pushback against it, Zeidan explained.

 "Depending on who you ask, some activists say it's a good thing [to be more visible]: Queer people are finally on the battlefield, right?," he said.
 "But others disagree and consider this one of the worst things that could happen because we're not prepared for the onslaught."